Claire’s Day

 from May 24, 1990 to July 6, 2000.

-How could I ever create something that was worthy of the love that we held for our first child?
+How could I ever establish something worthy of the love that we held for our first child?

-What could I ever do that would allow me to grieve in a healthy way, so that my other two children, daughter Kyle, and son, just 8 and 6 at the time, would see a Mom who loved and cherished them as well?
+What could I ever do that would allow me to grieve healthily, so that my other two children, daughter Kyle, and son, just 8 and 6 at the time, would see a Mom who loved and cherished them as well?

-Six months after Claire died, a Time magazine featuring a story about former First Lady Laura Bush and her role as honorary chair of the Texas Book Festival just happened to be tucked in my seat pocket on a flight to my oldest niece’s wedding.
+Six months after Claire died, I discovered a Time magazine which just happened to be tucked in my seat pocket on a flight to a family wedding.
+The issue featured a story about former First Lady Laura Bush and her role as honorary chair of the Texas Book Festival.

-I read the article, and with tears, I turned to my husband and said, “This is what we are going to do to honor Claire.”
+I read the article and, with tears, turned to my husband and said, “This is what we are going to do to honor Claire.”

 Claire’s Day was born.
 And it saved me.

-Claire’s Day, A Celebration of Life, Authors, Illustrators and Reading Excellence has grown from a one day book festival to a week filled with literary events for thousands of family members. www.clairesday.org
+Claire’s Day, A Celebration of Life, Authors, Illustrators and Reading Excellence has grown from a one-day book festival to a month filled with literary events for thousands of children and their families.
+Check out our website here: Claire’s Day.

-Claire’s Day is traditionally held on the third Saturday in May at the Maumee, Ohio branch library.
+Our parent organization, Read for Literacy, now organizes two Claire’s Day book festivals.
+Claire’s Day Toledo is held on the first Saturday in May at the Main Library in downtown Toledo.
+Claire’s Day Maumee takes place on the third Saturday in May at the Maumee, Ohio, branch library.
 The same library where little Claire would pick out more books than she could carry.

-The grounds of the library are filled with authors reading from their books, illustrators sharing their artistic talents and families reading together.
+Both festivals feature authors reading from their books, illustrators sharing their artistic talents, and families enjoying hands-on activities together.

-A highlight of the day is the C.A.R.E.
-Awards, Claire’s Awards for Reading Excellence, given to children nominated by their school principals as being the most improved readers in their schools.
-My husband Brad, who is dyslexic, shares his heartfelt story to recipients and their families prior to each award ceremony.
+A highlight of the festivals is the C.A.R.E.
+Awards, Claire’s Awards for Reading Excellence, given to children nominated by their schools as being the most improved readers.
+My husband Brad, who is dyslexic, shares his heartfelt story with recipients and their families before each award ceremony.

 Check out my TEDx presentation about our journey here.